pantrypoints/sp/content/en/research/galileo/new/day-2d.md

 {{< /r >}}

-Salv.
+{{< l a="Salviati" >}}
 For a while, Simplicio, I used to think, as you do, that the resistances of similar solids were similar; but a certain casual observation showed me that similar solids do not exhibit a strength which is proportional to their size, the larger ones being less fitted to undergo rough usage just as tall men are more apt than small children to be injured by a fall.

-And, as we remarked at the outset, a large beam or column falling from a given height will go to pieces when under the same circumstances a small scantling or small marble cylinder will not break.
+A large beam or column falling from a given height will go to pieces when under the same circumstances a small scantling or small marble cylinder will not break.
 It was this observation which led me to the investigation of the fact which I am about to demonstrate to you: it is a very remarkable thing that, among the infinite variety of solids which are similar one to another, there are no two of which the forces [momenti], and the resistances of these solids are related in the same ratio.
+{{< /l >}}

 {{< r a="Simplicio" >}}